-When product is in developing, and product name is not decided.
+When a product is in development, and the product name is not decided.
 Set product name to TBD on initial registration.
 For example:

 '''

 $ pyarmor reg -p "TBD" pyarmor-regcode-xxxx.txt

 '''

 In 6 months real product name must be set by this command: